Transipedia/Annotate-contigs/README.md

   "index": Use this when running the pipeline for the first time to build the indexes.
   "table": Use this if the STAR and Minimap2 indexes already exist, and you only need to generate the table.

 - **input_file**: Path to the file containing sequences to annotate (supports tsv/csv, gzipped or uncompressed).
-Example in (data/Pancreas_data_example.tsv)
+Example in (data/input_table.tsv)

-- **map_to**: Name of the organism to which the tool will  map your sequences.
+- **map_to**: Name of the organism to be used in output files and the annotation table. (e.g: map_to : "human")

 - **reference**: Path to the fasta.gz file used to build the index for the specified organism.
 Only required in "index" mode, otherwise, you put "".
 Example for test [reference](https://zenodo.org/records/13820050/files/reference.fa.gz?download=1)

 - **annotation**: Path to the gtf.gz file used to build the index for the specified organism.
 Required in "index" and "table" mode.
 Example for test [annotation](https://zenodo.org/records/13820050/files/part_annotation.gtf.gz?download=1)

-- **preset**: (Default : "splice") Adjusts internal parameters of Minimap2 (e.g., k-mer size, scoring schemes, alignment heuristics) to optimize performance and accuracy for specific data types, you can find other presets [here](https://lh3.github.io/minimap2/minimap2.html#8.).
+- **minimap2_index**: Path to the pre-built Minimap2 genome index for the organism, if previously created. if "index" mode, add ""

-- **minimap2_index**: Path to the pre-built Minimap2 index for the organism, if previously created. if "index" mode, add ""
+- **star_index**: Path to the pre-built STAR genome index for the organism, if previously created. if "index" mode, add ""

-- **star_index**: Path to the pre-built STAR index for the organism, if previously created. if "index" mode, add ""
+- **preset**: (Default : "splice") Adjusts internal parameters of Minimap2 (e.g., k-mer size, scoring schemes, alignment heuristics) to optimize performance and accuracy for specific data types, you can>

     **The preset used for index building must be consistent.
 Some presets may not provide information about chimeric reads.
 In such cases, you may need to build the index again using a different preset.**